Mesmoudi13/Deezer-landing_page-clone/README.md

 # Deezer-landing-page
-this project is a clone of Deezer landing page with HTML,CSS and vanilla JS
+this project is a clone of Deezer landing page with HTML,CSS,Boostrap and vanilla JS